Outcomes

 Sessions are tailored to suit the individual needs of each setting, identified during the practitioner training to ensure the programme is inclusive and accessible to all.

-Topics covered include: individuality and difference; emotional intelligence and resilience; community; and the power of Play Champions!
+Topics covered include: Who am I?, emotions, healthy coping strategies, my community, and the power of Play Champions!

 Impact